8 min read

 • The order of your Cairo days will depend on your choice of transport options to Luxor.
 If it's Option (A), then I suggest spending your first day at the pyramids (perhaps you arrive early in the morning, take a taxi straight to the hotel, and then hit the Pyramids).
 If it is Option (B), then I advise spending the first day in central Cairo and just taking a taxi from the hotel in Giza to the airport on the second day.
 For the sake of these tips here, I'll base it on Option (A).

 • On your first day, You want to block out a solid few hours for the Pyramids.
-I advise arriving early in the morning, taking a taxi there, and staying at a really nice hotel opposite the pyramids.
+I advise arriving early in the morning, taking a taxi there, and staying at a nice hotel opposite the pyramids.
 There are many situated within walking distance, and they are very comfortable, with pools, buffet breakfasts, etc. It's not usually my vibe, but it's worth it for a night here.
-Getting to the Pyramids is a hassle if you stay in the centre of Cairo, and being able to walk in and out (provided you keep walking and ignore the hustlers) is much breezier and more enjoyable than other alternatives.
-It's also a great way to unwind, relax and read after a day on the Giza plateau.
+Getting to the Pyramids is a hassle if you stay in the center of Cairo, and being able to walk in and out (provided you keep walking and ignore the hustlers) is much breezier and more enjoyable than other alternatives.
+It's also a great way to unwind, relax, and read after a day on the Giza plateau.

-• These 4-star hotels don't seem as offensive when you're actually standing next to the Pyramids.
-It's an elevated slope, so you really feel as though you're in an alien world, depending on how busy it is that day.
+• These 4-star hotels don't seem as offensive when you're standing next to the Pyramids.
+It's an elevated slope, so you feel as though you're in an alien world, depending on how busy it is that day.
 You'll see what I mean.
 You absolutely must go inside.
-I encourage you to wander off on your own completely "guideless", irrespective of what any masquerading Samaritan wants to tell you.
+I encourage you to wander off on your own completely "guideless," irrespective of what any masquerading Samaritan wants to tell you.
 Unfortunately, they just want to hustle, but in reality, you're remarkably free to walk around (aside from climbing the stones), which is a real gift.

 • The following morning, I suggest taking a taxi to central Cairo.
 Book a hotel right near the Egyptian Museum (one of the oldest and most beautiful museums in the world) and spend most of the day there.
 If you want to take a night bus, you don't even have to book a hotel.
 You can leave your bag in the museum locker room (for a tip), and it's all Koscher. ** Note: if the new Museum is open by the time you go, I would visit both.
 The new one is supposed to be the largest in the world; however, the charm of the current one is majestic.
 And in reality, it's been "nearly ready" for six years**

-• If you take the night bus, you can just walk there later that evening (the bus station is behind the Museum).
+• If you take the night bus, you can walk there later that evening (the bus station is behind the Museum).
 Conversely, if you'd like to stay the night, you can find one the following morning (I'm not sure how many day busses depart).

 Ultimately, Cairo is magical if you see it for what it is: one of the largest, most overcrowded cities in Africa that houses the pinnacle of mysterious relics of humankind.
 The coffee is amazing, the people are lovely, the traffic is insane, and the air pollution feels like you're perpetually inside an exhaust pipe.